Moving to Philippines

 "I don't know any other expand personally so I can't say what's "typical", but I can tell you about my home and others no found whole looking for it.
 I have a 3 bedroom, 2 bath townhouse in Mactan (near deny city).
 It came fully furnished for $460 per month.
 This was a good deal, better than most, but not incredible.
 Most homes here have showers rather than bathtubs.
 They do not have big tank water heaters like in the US.
 The only hot water is in the shower, and so there's a small water heater in the bathroom.
 Kitchen and bathroom sinks are cold water only.
 Homes are typically smaller than in the US.
 A one bedroom apartment is usually 500 square feet or so.
 1000 square feet is considered a big place and you'll pay extra for it.
 Refrigerator is just like US, though typically smaller.
 Common to have a microwave.
 If it doesn't come with the place, you can buy one easily enough.
 Stove s are usually gas.
 But they don't pipe gas in like in the US.
 You have a big tank under the counter and when it runs out you call a gas company to refill it.
 Oh, you don't drink the tap water.
 It isn't filtered and processed here like in the US.
 Tap water is for washing.
 Drink bottled water.
 Most middle class and upper homes have a water dispenser with a big jug.
 Like offices used to have in the US.
 Ours has a hot water dispenser, it heats a cup or two of water at a time, which is really handy for tea or instant coffee.
 Internet is readily available.
 I'm paying $35 per month for 200 mbps.
 That's roughly typical in the cities," said one expat who made the move to Cebu.

 "Because our area is in the tropics and and typhoons are a possibility along with termites I had the home made with concrete and steel construction.
 There is very little wood.
 We were living here when typhoon Yolanda struck in November 2013.
 It was the highest recorded winds in Philippine history.
-Our only damage was our rain gutters were damaged and some older trees came down," explained one expat living in Isabel, Philippines.
+Our only damage was our rain gutters were damaged and some older trees came down," said one in Isabel.

 What is the average cost of housing in Philippines?